Suðuroyartunnilin: Concrete studies

 The total investment cost of a tunnel, excluding connecting roads would range from 3.6 to 5.4 billion DKK, corresponding roughly to one-quarter of the Faroese gross national income.
 At most 10% of the total costs could be recovered via tolls.
 Projected daily ridership for both directions combined ranges from 1,060 (option 5) to 1,370 motor vehicles per day (option 3).
 Parameters included in the analysis were operational costs, write-off (ferry Smyril), substitution effects, user prices (tolls or ferry tickets), demographic effects, employment effects, inflation and increase of wages, carbon dioxide emissions (during construction and operation) and the volume of debris generated in tunnel construction.
 As for option 5, the cost-benefit analysis did not consider the move of Suðuroy's ferry terminal northwards to Hvalba, which would further reduce the distance to 29.6 kilometres.
 It would, however, add 11 kilometers by road from Krambatangi.

 In November 2022, the Faroese government agreed to go ahead with the project by establishing a limited company (p/F Suðuroyartunnilin) as a fund for budget deposits and later pay the contractor.
-The results are to be expected in autumn 2024.
-Only after this, a final decision for the project can be expected.
-In the meantime, the government will put up the business plan and the sustainability assessment.
+In the meantime, the government put up the business plan and the sustainability assessment.
 In January 2023, the minister of Fisheries and Transport Dennis Holm suggested that drilling could already start within two years.
-However, public company enterprises are part of the Prime Minister's responsibility, who referred to the coalition agreement, which does not state a start and end date.
+However, he spoke outside his mandate, as the public enterprise was part of the Prime Minister's responsibility, who referred to the coalition agreement, which did not state dates.